Excalibur277/codecalc/readme.md

 # Code Calc

 CodeCalc is a simple signed 64-bit integer based language for linux x86-64 targets.
 It ignores whitespace and terminates lines with semi-colons (;).
+The language also contains arrays, but not as first class entities.

 ## Comments